-Environmental Compliance Consultancy (ECC) has been retained by Votorantim Metals Namibia (Pty) Ltd (hereafter referred to as "The Proponent") to conduct an environmental and social impact assessment (ESIA) for the mining of rare and base metals, industrial minerals and precious and semi-precious metals in terms of the Environmental Management Act No. 7 of 2007 and its regulations of 2012.
+Environmental Compliance Consultancy (ECC) has been retained by Votorantim Metals Namibia (Pty) Ltd (hereafter referred to as "The Proponent") to conduct an environmental and social impact assessment (ESIA) for the mining of rare and base metals, precious and semi-precious metals and industrial minerals in terms of the Environmental Management Act No. 7 of 2007 and its regulations of 2012.
 An environmental clearance certificate application will be submitted to the Ministry of Environment, Forestry and Tourism (MEFT) for a record of decision.

 Votorantim Metals Namibia (Pty) Ltd is a wholly owned subsidiary of Nexa Resources, a Brazilian mining company specializing in zinc, nickel and aluminium.
-The proposed project (referred to as "the Project" herein) is located within exploration licence prospecting licence EPL 7973 and the proponent proposes to undertake mineral exploration activities on EPL 7973 rare and base metals, industrial minerals and precious and semi-precious metals is located at is approximately 95 km southeast of Windhoek.
+The proposed project (referred to as "the Project" herein) is located within exploration licence prospecting licence EPL 8050 and the proponent proposes to undertake mineral exploration activities on EPL 8050 for base and rare metals, industrial minerals and precious and semi-precious metals located approximately 75 km southeast of Windhoek.

-The proposed Project area is shown in Figure 1.
+The proposed Project area is Shown in Figure 1.

-Figure 1 - Locality map of EPL 7973, Khomas Region
+Figure 1 - Locality map of EPL 8050, Khomas Region